Last updated 15 November 2019

 ‘Alternatives to Business as Usual’ guide

-The goal of the project is to create a guide that not only exposes and enlightens businesses to different models and tools for business but also provide them with guidance on how to select an approach right for them.
+WEAll has collaborated with experts and pioneering businesses to create a guide that exposes and enlightens businesses to different models and tools for business.
+It also provides them with guidance on how to select an approach right for them.

 The goal of the project is to identify 5 to 10 emergent leadership initiatives spanning business, management education, public leadership, civil society and beyond; and to invite those into a meta-inquiry on globally responsible leadership.
 From the meta-inquiry spanning diverse cohorts and initiatives WEAll will then capture, distill and share key leadership development learning and approaches and ultimately support the scaling of emergent and promising methodologies and programmes in a leadership toolbox.